 4 = Heavy fungal growth on specimen (60% to complete coverage)

-The ASTM G21 does not outline pass/fail criteria.
+The method does not outline pass/fail criteria.
 However, the test method may be terminated earlier for specimens that are experiencing a rating of “2” or higher.

 The desired test specimen size is a 50 mm/2-inch square, 50 mm/2-inch diameter circle or a piece that is at least 76 mm/3-inches in length.
 Before submitting samples for the first time, contact your chosen test lab for more information and guidance.

-The cost for testing specimens using third party laboratories varies widely from lab to lab.
+The cost to test specimens using third party laboratories varies widely from lab to lab.

 In North America, there are test facilities that charge as low as $175 USD per sample and go up as high as $530 USD for the first sample ($340 USD for each additional sample).